 Community Outcomes How Our Activity Contributes to the Community Outcome Our communities are healthy, safe, inclusive and resilient.
-TDC libraries provide safe spaces for our community to socialise and interact.
-TDC libraries provide equitable access to information for all in the community; as such libraries are an integral part of a strong democracy at local and national levels.
+Libraries provide safe spaces for our community to socialise and interact.
+Libraries provide equitable access to information for all in the community; as such libraries are an integral part of a strong democracy at local and national levels.
 Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
-TDC libraries contribute to the enhancement of community identity through the collection and preservation of local heritage materials.
-TDC libraries are involved in regional history/heritage projects which increase access to local historical/cultural information and materials.
+Libraries contribute to the enhancement of community identity through the collection and preservation of local heritage materials.
+Libraries are involved in regional history/heritage projects which increase access to local historical/cultural information and materials.
 Library resources and facilities encourage creative, cultural and recreational activities.
-Our communities have access to a range of social, educational and recreational facilities and TDC libraries provide access to a wide range of materials in a variety of formats to support the recreational, educational, cultural, social, and business needs of the community.
+Our communities have access to a range of social, educational and recreational facilities and activities.
+Libraries provide access to a wide range of materials in a variety of formats to support the recreational, educational, cultural, social, and business needs of the community.

-activities.
 Libraries provide a range of resources which enrich quality of life for all.
 Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
-Through the provision of freely accessible community spaces TDC libraries encourage social interaction and community engagement.
+Through the provision of freely accessible community spaces, libraries encourage social interaction and community engagement.

-Our Goal
+2.1 Our Goal

-To provide quality services which enrich the life of the community by promoting lifelong learning and the creative use of leisure:
+Quality services which enrich the life of the community by promoting lifelong learning and the creative use of leisure:

-- · We provide access to information and leisure through a variety of media. - We create social capital by providing safe public space for the community to use. - We connect users to the world at large through the provision of printed and electronic resources.
+- We provide access to information and leisure through a variety of media. - We create social capital by providing safe public space for the community to use. - We connect users to the world at large through the provision of printed and electronic resources.